cherlanelin/Web-Scrapping-for-arXiv.org/README.md

 The difference between them is that the Rmarkdown contains more comments and test code for you to make sure the execution of the code, while the R script only runs the main.paper.update() at the end of th script and will be passed to the DAG file for scheduling.

+### DAG_try.py
+This is a Python file used for scheduling in Apache Airflow, inspired from the schedular example of the online tutorial https://www.shizidushu.com/2019/03/03/schedule-r-script-with-docker-and-airflow/.